 - other basic survival instincts

-Because many kite kids’ responses and behaviors stem from limbic delays (rather than conscious choices), Postma stressed the importance of reviewing the research and recommendations of professionals “in the know” before prescribing any mood- or mind-altering medication.
+Because many kite kids’ responses and behaviors stem from limbic delays (rather than conscious choices), Postma stressed it’s essential to review the research and recommendations of professionals “in the know” before prescribing any mood- or mind-altering medication.

 “This is clinicians’ moral responsibility,” he added.
 “I’m not against medication; however, I only support it when it’s really needed.”